BobKoto/bob-site/ipage.md

 This site has 2 purposes:

-1. Share screen shots of games and other open source software I have done and am currently creating.
-Providing examples to help anyone doing 3D games in Unity on mobiles.
+1. Share screen shots/videos of games and other open source software I have done and am currently creating.
+Especially providing examples to help anyone developing 3D games in Unity on mobiles.
+For now we are just sharing project source files on Github.
+Maybe later on we'll put some playable games up for free downloading.

 2. Share some funny or meaningful and interesting quotes.

-3. (future) Maybe share downloadable ready to play games.
-Until then anyone using Unity and is interested can clone my Android projects on Github.
+3. (future) And to repeat, maybe share downloadable ready to play games for Android phones.
+Until then anyone using Unity and is interested can clone my Android projects from Github.

 I started this site from scratch around the 3rd week of March 2023.
 It was on a todo pile for some time.